obestwalter/loslassa/README.rst

 #.
 Point your browser to http://localhost:8080

-Now you can edit the rst files or conf.py in the example project and ckeck the changes in the browser.
+Now you can edit the rst files or conf.py in the example project and check the changes in the browser.

 ==========
 Basic Idea